 Improvements to public realm design including street furniture, material specifications and lighting, appropriate to the historic nature of the village and the Conservation Area or that limit the impact of light pollution on local amenity, intrinsically dark landscapes and nature conservation will be supported.
-Proposals which improve the provision of litter bins and dog waste bins will also be supported.
+The provision of waste bins and dog waste bins will also be supported.